 - 1. Based on the observations of clerkship director and/or the clerkship faculty, the student will demonstrate the ability to: - a.
 Perform a complete psychiatric examination that will include identifying data, history of present illness, a psychosocial history, past psychiatric history, past medical history, current medical problems, alcohol/substance abuse history and a mental status exam, summation and differential diagnosis.
 Then write up a 1-5 page paper.
 Each student must: - i.
 Send a copy via email to Dr. Lee - ii.
-Provide a copy to the Clerkship Director - iii.
-Place a copy in the student's e-portfolio - iv.
-Complete and turn in before or on Wednesday of week 6
+See blackboard for due date and grading - b.
+OR a student may wish to pick any psychiatric topic and make a 13-15 slide PowerPoint presentation.
+Each student: - i.
+Must send a copy via email to Dr. Lee - ii.
+Will have the same due date as the psychiatry exam paper - iii.
+(Recommended only) Consider presenting PowerPoint to your preceptor office, or at Doctoring 3 to your peers.